Insights for Early Dark Energy with Big Bang Nucleosynthesis: Discussion and Conclusion

 In this work, we have examined the constraints on early dark energy (EDE) during Big Bang Nucleosynthesis (BBN) using a combination of light element abundances and a principal component analysis (PCA) framework.
 By constructing a fiducial radiation-like EDE model and perturbing it in temperature bins, we generated a basis for a Fisher matrix analysis, identifying the eigenmodes to which BBN observables are most sensitive.
 These eigenmodes were then explored with a Markov Chain Monte Carlo (MCMC) approach, allowing for a model-independent reconstruction of the allowed EDE histories.

 Our results indicate that, when constrained only by helium-4 and deuterium abundances, EDE is generally required to remain subdominant throughout most of the BBN epoch.
-A narrow window of allowed dominance exists around $3\times10^8$~K to $5\times10^8$~K, and modest spikes are permitted near or just after the deuterium bottleneck.
+We find a more weakly constrained region around $3\times10^8$~K to $5\times10^8$~K, and modest EDE contributions are permitted near or just after the deuterium bottleneck.
+However, we note that physically consistent models of EDE are unlikely to allow for spikes of energy density that would saturate the upper bounds in these narrow temperature ranges.

 The inclusion of a forecasted 1\% helium-3 prior produces minimal change in these constraints, implying that at this level of precision, observations of the primordial helium-3 abundance would not provide much new insight into the early expansion history.
-When the prior on the baryon-to-photon ratio $\eta_{10}$ is relaxed, EDE is allowed to dominate over a wider range of temperatures; however, the resulting $\eta_{10}$ values are in extreme tension with CMB measurements, emphasizing the importance of complementary cosmological data in constraining EDE.
+When the prior on the baryon-to-photon ratio $\eta_{10}$ is relaxed, significantly larger EDE contributions are allowed throughout BBN; however, the resulting best-fit $\eta_{10}$ values in this scenario are in extreme tension with CMB measurements, emphasizing the importance of complementary cosmological data in constraining EDE.

 Notably, the lithium-7 abundance remains incompatible with any allowed EDE histories, even within 2$\sigma$ of observational uncertainties.
 This indicates that EDE alone cannot resolve the longstanding lithium problem, and additional physics, whether new particle species, nonstandard interactions, or astrophysical processes, is likely required.